tjamcas/AgileDevelopment-UnivVa/Hypothesis-Driven-Development/ClassNotes.md

 __The Problem/JTBD Hypothesis__
 0:01 - 0:06
 - _Let's talk about the problem or job to be done hypothesis._
 - Overview/Recap Problem / Jobs to be Done (JTBD) - an underlying need of the persona - i.e., durable problem, job, habit, desire that exists out there that we've observed.
 It is de-coupled from our proposition (proposed solution) because the problem/JBTD is extremely durable but the solution may change.
-The JTBD is found by interviews and his done in conjunction with the interviews for defining the persona.
+The JTBD is found by interviews and is done in conjunction with the interviews for defining the persona.

 __The Demand/Value Hypothesis__